What is Entrepreneur's Day?

 He is the first black-owned sneaker brand in South Africa.
 His vision started in the backroom of his uncle’s houses in Alexandra township.
 His business now includes an online shop and 16 retail stores all around South Africa.

 DreamGirls Academy is a non- profit that empowers girls and women.
 Through education, mentorship and financial aid, it aims to help them access economic opportunities and move from dependence to self-sufficiency.

 Arabella Parkinson – founder of Eat to Thrive.

 Arabella started Eat to Thrive to promote sustainable food systems and healthy food relations.
-During the COVID-19 lockdown, she started offering virtual cooking classes to show them that they can use all the ingredients they already have and turn it into something healthy and delicious.
+During the COVID lockdown, she started offering virtual cooking classes to show people that they could use all the ingredients they already have and turn it into something healthy and delicious.

-Entrepreneurs are risk-takers and they do things that most people are afraid to do; like opening a business.
+Entrepreneurs are risk-takers and they do things that most people are afraid to do; like opening a business (obviously).
 In the end, its up to you to make your dream a reality!

 For more information contact us on 081 219 352 or email us on firstname.lastname@example.org .